-If you find one particularly moving, consider hosting a screening party in your home, or at a local community space.
+If you find one particularly moving, consider hosting a virtual screening party.
 This is a great way to introduce people to a new topic in a non-threatening environment.
-Provide some light refreshments and after the movie, some discussion of the topic is sure to follow.
+Encourage everyone to grab some popcorn and some discussion of the topic is sure to follow.
 Get active, Green Monsters!

 1. Off the Chain